gaultier/pandoc_resume/resume.md

 **Intern Software Engineer** *Crédit Mutuel (Bank), Strasbourg, France; 2013*

-I migrated a *COBOL* mainframe accounting application to a *C#* web application with some new parts in *COBOL* for one of the biggest banks in the country (please don't hire me for a COBOL job).
+I migrated a *COBOL* mainframe accounting application to a *C#* web application with some new parts in *COBOL* for one of the biggest banks in the country.

 Technical experience